ccarabine/payrollapp/docs/user_manual.md

 - **Error handling:** *If the user inputs invalid data, they will receive feedback:
 ‘Invalid week number, please try again’*

-The report will be displayed to the screen
+The report will be displayed on the screen
 <details>
 <summary>Click here to view the report</summary>

 ![screenshot 1.
 Overall employees’ pay for week selected report](/docs/images/features/feature_3_1.PNG)
 </details><br>
-Press any key to return to the the display payroll menu<br>
+Press any key to return to the display payroll menu<br>

 ___
 ### Employee pay for week selected report